 - Be enrolled at least half-time (six credit hours for an undergraduate student and three to six credit hours for a graduate student) in a program leading to a degree or eligible certificate program.
 Federal Pell Grants may be available to students registered less than half-time; audits and cooperative education 00 semester hours do not count.

 - Not be in default on an educational loan nor owe a refund on a grant received at any institution.

 - Be in good academic standing and maintain satisfactory academic progress as defined by the UMES Satisfactory Academic Progress Standards

 - Students enrolled as visiting students, extension, or other non-degree-granting programs are not eligible.
-If you are a graduate student registered for less than four hours and you are working on your dissertation or thesis or doing research toward fulfillment of a degree requirement, you may be considered a half-time or full-time student.
+If you are a graduate student registered for less than three hours and you are working on your dissertation or thesis [799 or 899 course] or doing research toward fulfillment of a degree requirement, you may be considered a half-time or full-time student.
 Additional information is available on our Costs of Attendance (Graduate) web page.